wsydney76/craft-contentoverview/README.md

             - status (string|array, optional, see [docs](https://craftcms.com/docs/4.x/entries.html#status)
             - orderBy (string|array, optional see [docs](https://craftcms.com/docs/4.x/entries.html#orderby)
             - buttons (bool, optional whether buttion 'new entry', 'all entries' will be shown
+            - any custom keys (mixed, can be used to modify the entries query via event, see below)